IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/voice-personal-assistant-vpa.md

 ![VPA domain high-level overview image](images/vpa_domain-high-level-overview.svg)

 The diagram shows the most relevant components in this architecture:
 - _TomTom IndiGO platform (VPA adaptations)_: Specific VPA implementations typically provide their engine in the form of a library in an SDK.
 To abstract the VPA-specific APIs away, each VPA has an associated Adaptation Service whose job is to interface directly with the VPA engine.
   All other components in TomTom IndiGO communicate with the VPA engine via the Adaptation Service.

-  Currently, TomTom IndiGO offers a stock implementation of a VPA Adaptation service for the Alexa Auto VPA, provided by the stock Alexa service, and plans to offer a second implementation that will provide an abstraction for the Cerence Assistant VPA.
+  Currently, TomTom IndiGO offers an off-the-shelf implementation of a VPA Adaptation service for the Alexa Auto VPA, provided by the off-the-shelf Alexa service, and plans to offer a second implementation that will provide an abstraction for the Cerence Assistant VPA.

   __Note:__ Alexa Auto is available as part of TomTom IndiGO upon approval by TomTom and Amazon.
 To request TomTom IndiGO's implementation for Alexa Auto please contact your local sales representative.
 - _VPA mediator service_: this is an application service whose role is to ensure that each VPA does not interfere with another and that commands to and from a VPA go to the right UI / VPA